Kamioka Observatory: KamiokaNDE

-Construction of Kamioka Underground Observatory (the predecessor of the present Kamioka Observatory, Institute for Cosmic Ray Research, University of Tokyo) began in 1982 and was completed in April, 1983.
+Construction of the Kamioka Underground Observatory (the predecessor of the present Kamioka Observatory, Institute for Cosmic Ray Research, University of Tokyo) began in 1982 and was completed in April, 1983.
 The detector was a cylindrical tank which contained 3,000 tons of pure water and had about 1,000 50 cm diameter photomultiplier tubes (PMTs) attached to the inner surface.
 The size of the outer detector was 16.0 m in height and 15.6 m in diameter.
 The detector failed to observe proton decay, but set what was then the world's best limit on the lifetime of the proton.